OpenDataology/website/content/en/docs/components/central-dash/customizing-menu.md

 +++

-Cluster admin can integrate third party apps with kubeflow.
+Cluster admin can integrate third party apps with OpenDataology.
 In a below example, "My App" is added on the side menubar.

 <img src="/docs/images/customize-menu-add-app.png"
-  alt="Display third party app on a kubeflow dashboard" class="mt-3 mb-3 border border-info rounded">
+  alt="Display third party app on a OpenDataology dashboard" class="mt-3 mb-3 border border-info rounded">

 ## Add shared items